 The London Borough of Camden is a rich, diverse mix of creative lifestyles, most of which revolves around alternative culture.
 Today, the area is famous for expansive street markets, vibrant music venues and unequalled museums and theatres.
-The mazelike markets, selling everything from vintage treasures to unbelievable futuristic stuff, are a discovery in itself.
-Then again, attractions like Regents Canal & Park, London Zoo and various museums project the peaceful, elite side of Camden.
+The maze-like markets, selling everything from vintage treasures to unbelievable futuristic stuff, are a discovery in itself.
+Then again, attractions like Regents Canal & Park, London Zoo and various museums the quiet, elite side of Camden.

-Camden is famous for its leading-edge fashion designers, innovative musicians, gifted artists and electrifying nightspots but, most of all, it is known for its markets.
-These markets attract hundreds of thousands of visitors over the weekends that come to shop, hang out or just soak in the alternative lifestyle.
-The collection of six separate markets with local bars and restaurants forms the largest street market in UK.
+Camden is famous for fashion designers, innovative musicians, gifted artists and electrifying nightspots, but it is known for its markets.
+These markets attract hundreds of thousands of visitors who shop, hang out, or soak in the alternative lifestyle over the weekends.

 Camden is notorious for its long association with drugs, especially cannabis and magic mushrooms.
-Peddlers usually offer drugs like weed or hashish to people on the streets.
-Remember to move on quickly because these drugs are illegal and also these peddlers are more interested in robbing your money if you sound too interested.
-Many undercover police have set traps to capture the dealers and you may inadvertently fall into one of them.
+Peddlers usually offer drugs like weed or hashish to people.
+Remember to move on quickly because these drugs are illegal, and the peddlers are more interested in robbing your money if you sound too interested.
+Undercover police have set traps to capture the drug dealers.

 At night, walk around streets that are well lit, such as Camden High Street.
 If you feel apprehensive, it is better to take a taxi.
 While buying goods, remember to buy originals since fake versions are found in plenty in Camden.
 Fake electronics, DVDs, if bought, are of awful quality, and they cannot be refunded either.